ChalkyT/music-club/README.md

 Requires python3.

 ## Dev

-Make sure `albumclub/static/frontend` and `albumclub/staticfiles` exist.
+From the root of the project folder:

+Create a virtual environment and activate it (if you want.)

+Run `pip install -r REQUIREMENTS.txt` or `poetry install`

+Run `mkdir albumclub/static`

+Run `python manage.py migrate`

+Run `python manage.py createsuperuser`

-In one terminal and in the root dir run the backend with `DJANGO_DEBUG=ON python manage.py runserver`.
+In the root dir run the backend with `DJANGO_DEBUG=ON python manage.py runserver`.

 In another terminal and in `/frontend` run the frontend with `npm run dev` to keep front end code in sync.

+Run `python manage.py collectstatic`

 Svelte files are located in `/frontend/src`

-Create a super user running in a terminal
-`python manage.py createsuperuser`

 Now if you try to hit `localhost:8000`, you will be redirected to `http://localhost:8000/accounts/login/?next=/`.